 Set due dates: You can turn your emails in tasks by adding due dates to them.
 It is useful for deferring, and also delegating if you want someone else to handle that email.

 Automation: It’s possible to pre-set rules to automate repeatable tasks such as assign, move to a specific board or column, mark as read or star, and apply labels.

 Calendar integration: This is aligned with the task creation because Drag is synchronized with your Google Callendar.
 So every task and email with a due date will be automatically added to your calendar.
 It’s almost impossible to forget doing that task or answering that postponed email.

 But these are some of the many other features that you can know in detail here.

-> However, you don’t need to follow Inbox Zero in Gmail using the basic email tools to have your inbox under control.
-There are other ways to deal with your email, and keep it organized every day.
-A shared inbox, for example, can solve a lot of issues.
+However, you don’t need to follow Inbox Zero in Gmail using the essential email tools to have your inbox under control.
+There are other ways to deal with your email and keep it organized every day.
+A shared mailbox, for example, can solve a lot of issues.
 But the main objective is to help to boost your productivity, at the same time that offers collaboration for your team at work.

-> Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
+Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.